KoreDare/LITA_CapstoneProject_CustomerData/README.md

 # LITA_CapstoneProject_CustomerData

 ### Project Objective
-This project aims to analyze the customer data for a subscription service in order to understand customer behaviour, track subscription types and identify key trends in cancellations and renewals.
+This project aims to analyze the customer data for a subscription service in order to understand customer behaviour, track subscription types, and identify key trends in cancellations and renewals.

 ### Data Sources
 The primary data source used here is CustomerData from the LITA Capstone Project.
 [Customer Data.xlsx](https://github.com/user-attachments/files/17645907/Customer.Data.xlsx)
-The dataset contains information about customers subscription patterns, types, revenue generated across regions and their active status.
+The dataset contains information about customers' subscription patterns, types, revenue generated across regions, and their active status.

 ### Data Tools
 - Microsoft Excel for Data Cleaning, Analysis, and Visualization